 PHRASES AND QUESTIONS TO PERHAPS TRY AND AVOID (NOT ALWAYS EASY!)

 ‘Why Did You Do That?’ – This is all about assigning blame.
-It is aggressive and your child does not need this type of debrief.
-Every child will make millions of mistakes and poor decisions, it is really important that we do not put them off making any decisions at all.
-I know we would like them to learn from their experiences but there are better ways and better times to do this.
+It is aggressive, and your child does not need this type of debriefing.
+Every child will make millions of mistakes and poor decisions; it is really important that we do not put them off making any decisions at all.
+I know we would like them to learn from their experiences, but there are better ways and better times to do this.

-‘That was awful’ – This takes the fun out of sport and involves making a judgement call on how they played.
-At best, you are right that they didn’t play well and this confirms their doubts.
-At worst, they think they played well and your withering assessment shatters their confidence.
+‘That was awful’ – This takes the fun out of sport and involves making a judgment call on how they played.
+At best, you are right that they didn’t play well, and this confirms their doubts.
+At worst, they think they played well, and your withering assessment shatters their confidence.